 BRUNO’S second defeat came two years later.
 He had rebuilt following the Bonecrushing, beating Anders Eklund for the European title and former champion Gerrie Coetzee.
 But in July 1986 WBA champion Tim Witherspoon survived a spirited challenge before stopping Bruno in the 11th session.
 Again, Bruno displayed frailties under fire.

 THE ripped Bruno was immensely popular by now and soon worked his way back into contention.
 In February 1989 he was matched against feared heavyweight leader, Mike Tyson.
 It started badly – he was down within 30 seconds – but he steadied himself and rocked the supposedly invincible man before the opening round concluded.
 But his challenge ultimately ended in failure as the young slayer overpowered Big Frank in five.

 ANOTHER opportunity for world glory capitulated in 1993 when countryman and WBC boss Lennox Lewis recovered from a slow start, and overcame some exceptional boxing from his opponent, battered Bruno into seventh round defeat.

 IF at first you don’t succeed, try and try again.
 Bruno, to the joy of a nation, claimed a version of the world heavyweight title in 1995, beating Oliver McCall via nervy but thoroughly deserved 12-round decision at Wembley.
 Bruno was excellent, but his success was short-lived as Tyson ripped away the WBC title the following year in three rounds.
 It was the most one-sided defeat of his career, and after eye injuries were revealed in the aftermath, Frank retired.
 Away from the ring, Bruno struggled to cope as depression set in.
-Even now, in 2014, the Englishman continues to battle his demons.
+The Englishman continues to battle his demons.